 Route #2 – Connector Trail

 This route starts off a dirt road 3 miles past Mount Rose Summit heading towards Incline Village.
 Finding the trail is the most difficult thing to do.
 It actually goes right up to the road, but isn’t perfectly obvious.
 Use your best judgment.
-It crosses a creek with a big piece of flat wood, and then skirts the base of Peak 9561.
+It crosses a creek with a big piece of flat wood, and then skirts the base of Incline Peak.
 The dirt road is at about 8200’.
-The trail will climb up through the forest to the main ridge between Peak 9773 and Peak 9561 in about 2 miles, gaining about 1265 feet in the process.
+The trail will climb up through the forest to the main ridge between Peak 9773 and Incline Peak in about 2 miles, gaining about 1265 feet in the process.
 Once at the ridge, you will see the spires below Peak 9773.
-Follow the same route described above to the summits.
+Follow the same route described above to Rose Knob Peak.

-The one way distance to Rose Knob Peak is also about 3 miles and about 1550 feet.
+The one way distance to Rose Knob Peak is about 3 to 3 1/4 miles and about 1500 feet.

 Route #3 - Jennifer Street - Incline Village